 PTSD

-Posted on December 14th, 2021 to Uncategorized by
+Posted on December 14th, 2021 to Medical Cannabis Blog by

 PTSD is a condition that can make daily life difficult.
 The U.S. Department of Veterans Affairs notes that nearly 2 out of 10 PTSD sufferers use marijuana.
 But is marijuana safe for PTSD patients?
 Many people with post-traumatic stress disorder (PTSD) usually consider cannabis to reduce symptoms such as paranoia and severe anxiety.